Chapter 2: I Want to Take Responsibility for You

 Reuben said, "Not sure.
 First time I've seen him.
 Probably her new lover."

-Adalyn crossed her arms and looked at Reuben unhappily.
+Adalyn crossed her arms and looked at Reuben with a frown.
 "What was that just now?
 Matilda hit your car and you're just letting it go?
-Look at this dent—it'll cost at least 2000 dollars to fix."
+Look at this dent—it’s going to cost at least two thousand dollars to fix!”

 "Her man said if there's any problem, contact his lawyer."